aravindhsai29/StringEncoder/README.md

 Instructions:

-1. Pull the code from this and run the app using springboot app.
+1. Pull the code from this and run the app in eclipse/STS or IDE of your choice using springboot app.
 2. Go to http://localhost/8080/"aaa" or any string of your choice with a's and b's

 Working: